 - Any student who has a question or problem during an exam should go to Cartwright 202 or the Gorsche Student Services Suite.

 - Cameras in the exam areas will be running at all times.

 - Students may go to the restroom or take a break during an exam; however, all exam materials must be left in the exam room.
 Laptop users should also click "View" and "Hide Screen" when leaving your seat.
-The clock keeps ticking during breaks—there is no adjusted length of time.

 Permission to take a final exam on a date or at a time other than scheduled shall be granted only in the following circumstances:

 - Where illness to the student prevents taking the exam.

 - Where the student has two exams scheduled at the same time or the same day.

 - Where the student has final exams on two or more consecutive days*

 - Where taking an exam on a particular day conflicts with a religious obligation of the student*